 • Planning interactive activities to engage children and families in language and early literacy best practices

-School Readiness panel - Vicky Vela-Thai - Phoenix Public LIbrary, Joanne Floth - Read On Chandler, Kendra Davey - Pima County Public Library, Kristain Johnston - Chandler Public Library, Debe Moreno - Chandler Public Library
+School Readiness panel - Vicky Vela-Thai - Phoenix Public Library, Joanne Floth - Read On Chandler, Kendra Davey - Pima County Public Library, Kristain Johnston - Chandler Public Library, Monica Romero - Chandler Unified School District, Debe Moreno - Chandler Public Library

 In this panel session, library staff will share their experience of School Readiness programs in libraries.
 Learn from your colleagues who have first hand experience in planning, implementing and providing library programs that support families and caregivers in preparing children for the rigors and demands of school.
 Learn how libraries can collaborate with school districts and other community partners to help prepare children to succeed in school.

-PBS - Presented by Arizona Public Media and Arizona PBS, Cheryl Gerken, Educational Outreach Coordinator, AZPM, Kimberly Flack, Director of Education and Community Impact, Arizona PBS Panel
+Early Literacy and Digital Content: PBS Presents Resources for Librarians, Educators, Parents and Children - Presented by Arizona Public Media and Arizona PBS, Cheryl Gerken, Educational Outreach Coordinator, AZPM, Kimberly Flack, Director of Education and Community Impact, Arizona PBS Panel

 PBS is much more than TV shows and PBS kids.
 PBS offers a wealth of learning resources for parents, caretakers, teachers and yes, even librarians!
 During this session, you will learn about the many resources for early learners as well as some fun ideas for putting these resources into practice at your library.